-- Insurance premiums for compulsory social insurance and medical insurance and premiums for other insurance that is compulsory under the law. - Deductions for contributions to charitable, humanitarian, or study promotional funds. - Deductions for family circumstances, comprising the following two components: - A deduction applicable to all taxpayers of VND9,000,000 per month. - A deduction for each dependent of VND3,600,000 per month.
+- Insurance premiums for compulsory social insurance and medical insurance and premiums for other insurance that is compulsory under the law. - Deductions for contributions to charitable, humanitarian, or study promotional funds. - Deductions for family circumstances, comprising the following two components: - A deduction applicable to all taxpayers of VND11,000,000 per month. - A deduction for each dependent of VND4,400,000 per month.

 The dependent allowance is not applied automatically, and the taxpayer needs to register qualifying dependents and provide supporting documents to the tax authority.
-The level of the deduction for dependents is determined on the principle that each dependent may only be assessed for a deduction on one occasion from the taxable income of one taxpayer.
+The deduction level for dependents is determined on the principle that each dependent may only be assessed for a deduction on one occasion from the taxable income of one taxpayer.